 than once, since it can be split at more than one place.
 We can prove

-this by running wordlist 8 back through the anagrammer with a pattern
+this by running a modified wordlist 8 back through the anagrammer with a pattern

 Using the 2-letter abbreviations for the 50 states plus